contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/03_drive/01_synchronize-data.md

 ![Synchronization button](images/synchronization-button.jpg "Synchronization button")

+The synchronization button turns green when cloud synchronization is enabled.

 ## Disable cloud synchronization

 To disable cloud synchronization, click on **Settings** on the top menu bar and select **Cloud synchronization** from the **General** tab.